AckerlyXu/heima/articles/expressroute/expressroute-troubleshooting-expressroute-overview.md

 Depending on the ExpressRoute connectivity model (Cloud Exchange Co-location, Point-to-Point Ethernet Connection, or Any-to-any (IPVPN)) the network points 3 and 4 may be switches (Layer 2 devices).
 The key network points illustrated are as follows:

 1. Customer compute device (for example, a server or PC)
 2. CEs: Customer edge routers
 3. PEs (CE facing): Provider edge routers/switches that are facing customer edge routers
 4. PEs (MSEE facing: Provider edge routers/switches that are facing MSEEs
 5. MSEEs: Microsoft Enterprise Edge (MSEE) ExpressRoute routers
 6. Virtual Network (VNet) Gateway
 7. Compute device on the Azure VNet

 If the Cloud Exchange Co-location or Point-to-Point Ethernet Connection connectivity models are used, the customer edge router (2) would establish BGP peering with MSEEs (5).
 Network points 3 and 4 would still exist but be somewhat transparent as Layer 2 devices.

 If the Any-to-any (IPVPN) connectivity model is used, the PEs (MSEE facing) (4) would establish BGP peering with MSEEs (5).
 Routes would then propagate back to the customer network via the IPVPN service provider network.

->[AZURE.NOTE]
+>[!NOTE]
 >For ExpressRoute high availability, Microsoft requires a redundant pair of BGP sessions between MSEEs (5) and MSEE-PRs (4).
 A redundant pair of network paths is also encouraged between customer network and MSEE-PRs.
 However, in Any-to-any (IPVPN) connection model, a single CE device (2) may be connected to one or more PEs (3).
 >
 >